ambipomyan/kewei.GitHub.io/index.md

 For now I am working on multiple reaserch including `memory management solutions to heterogeneous computation` and
-`performance optimization for complex application`
+`performance optimization for complex application`.
 I do also have some other reserch experiences in the field of biostatistics/bioinfomatics including `RNA alignment` and
-`pharmacokinetics simulation`
+`pharmacokinetics simulation`.

 ### Contact
 kyan2@uncc.edu